Questions & Answers: Arsenic in Rice and Rice Products

 Wheat, barley and other grain-based infant cereals also readily absorb liquid and are similarly effective for infants with esophageal reflux tendencies.
 Parents of such infants may wish to consult with their child’s pediatrician on which infant cereals would best meet their child’s needs.

 The FDA recommends that consumers eat a well-balanced diet that includes a variety of grains for good nutrition and to minimize potential adverse consequences from consuming an excess of any one particular food.
-Published studies report that thoroughly rinsing rice and cooking it in volumes of water five to six times that of the rice can reduce up to roughly half of the arsenic content.
-At the same time, such preparation may well lower the nutritional value of the rice (i.e., the folic acid content of fortified rice and some B vitamins).
-The FDA is not aware of any studies that have determined the net benefit of reducing the arsenic at the expense of the nutrients also removed.
-Thus, the agency does not know whether there would be any overall health benefit from preparing rice with more water.
+Published studies and ongoing FDA research indicate that cooking rice in excess volumes of water, five to six times that of the rice, and draining the excess water, can reduce up to roughly half of the arsenic content.
+The FDA recognizes that consumers do not typically prepare rice in this manner, similar to preparing pasta, and some may not wish to do so.
+Further, such preparation may well lower the nutritional value of the rice (i.e., the folic acid content of fortified rice and some B vitamins).
+The agency is not aware of any studies that have determined the net benefit of reducing the arsenic at the expense of the nutrients also removed.